Main Rivers

 United Kingdom

-Lead Local Flood Authorities are County Council or Unitary Authorities for the area that oversee flooding from ordinary watercourses (rivers, brooks and streams not categorised as main rivers), surface water and groundwater sources.
+Lead Local Flood Authorities (LLFAs) oversee flooding from ordinary watercourses (rivers, brooks and streams not categorised as main rivers), surface water and groundwater sources.
+There are different Lead Local Flood Authorities for Staffordshire and the Black Country.
+Please see the information below for how to report flooding to properties from surface water, ordinary watercourses, or groundwater in your area.

-The Lead Local Flood Authorities for Dudley, Sandwell, Walsall, and Wolverhampton, collectively known as the Black Country Local Authorities, have individual service level agreements with Staffordshire County Council to assist with Lead Local Flood Authority functions.
+The LLFAs for Dudley, Sandwell, Walsall, and Wolverhampton, collectively known as the Black Country Local Authorities, have individual service level agreements with Staffordshire County Council to assist with LLFA functions.
 This means you may be contacted by Staffordshire County Council if you have reported a flood incident.
-However, you should contact the primary Lead Local Flood Authority for your area to report flooding in the first instance.
+However, you should contact the primary LLFA for your area to report flooding in the first instance.

 Dudley Metropolitan Borough Council is the Lead Local Flood Authority for Dudley.